SGA elections underway: Who are the candidates?

 In the three years Sami Dada has been at NKU, he said he’s seen the campus dramatically change.

 His freshman year, Dada volunteered with the athletic facilities.
 Along with doing tasks such as picking weeds off the soccer fields, he would hand out fliers to students.
-He said when he started, students would throw fliers back in his face.
+He said when he started students would throw fliers back in his face.
 Last semester, Sami reflected that students actually kept the fliers.

 Dada is a junior majoring in communications with a minor in political science.
 He has served two years on the executive board as the secretary of public relations.
 His freshman year he served as a senator.

-Dada said that he identifies in the LGBTQ community, African-American community and the international community, and in his freshman year the used to go up to the third floor of the SU and see a diverse group of students, but the groups wouldn’t interact with one another.
+Dada said that he identifies in the LGBTQ community, African-American community and the international student community.
+In his freshman year, he used to go to the third floor of the SU and see a diverse group of students, but the groups wouldn’t be interacting with one another.

 He added that through several campus events and tribulations, such as NKUnity and the Victor E. Viking mascot upset, students have rallied together more than in the past.